copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 132**

-- (Brevard County FL -- 9:56 PM Suspicious Vehicle) Sheriff's Office -- Deputy
+- (Brevard County, FL -- 9:56 PM Suspicious Vehicle) Sheriff's Office -- Deputy
   Rick Lee patrols an apartment complex with a history of shots fired & drug calls.
 He quickly spots a vehicle driving across a grassy area that is not a designated road with his headlights off.
 The driver explains that he has a